dracula/dracula-theme/README.md

 ## Changelog

-The changelog is available on the release page in each theme's repository.
+The changelog is available on the Releases page in each theme's repository.

 ## License